- Have you reached your Age Pension age?

 If the value of your assets exceeds the threshold for a FULL Age Pension (assets test free area), then for every $1,000 of assets that exceeds the assets test free area, your fortnightly Age Pension entitlement will be reduced by $3.
 For example, if your assets exceed the assets test free area by $100,000, your fortnightly Age Pension will be reduced by $300 a fortnight, or roughly $7,800 a year.

 Your Age Pension entitlement cuts out when the value of your assets reaches an UPPER threshold, set by the government.
 The UPPER threshold of the Age Pension assets test is adjusted 3 times a year: in March, July and September.
-For more information about the Age Pension assets test and the latest thresholds, see SuperGuide article Age Pension: Assets test thresholds applicable since January 2017.
+For more information about the Age Pension assets test and the latest thresholds, see SuperGuide articles Age Pension: Assets test thresholds applicable since March 2017 and What assets count for the Age Pension assets test?

 Note: For the purposes of assessing individuals against the Age Pension assets test, eligible Age Pensioners are divided into 4 categories Single people have different asset thresholds compared with a couple, and homeowners have lower asset thresholds compared with non-homeowners.